-Medical marijuana has spread prominently through the nation as a safe, natural medication for a number of health conditions.
+Medical marijuana has spread prominently through the United States as a safe, natural medication that’s effective for numerous health conditions.
 Many Americans have decided that marijuana is the right medication to treat their ailments.
-To legally do this, it is a good idea to get your medical marijuana card.

-If you have decided to obtain a medical marijuana card, or are considering obtaining one, this guide will be very helpful for you.
-We’re going to outline the simple steps involved in getting medical marijuana certified.
+If you are considering obtaining a medical marijuana card, this guide will provide you with useful information.
+We’re going to outline the simple steps involved in getting certified to legally use medical marijuana.

-Before taking any of these steps, however, make sure to be familiar with your state’s laws on medical marijuana and obtaining a card.
-We are avid in making sure that all of the state laws are up to date and correct, but in the end you are the one responsible of making sure you abiding by laws.
+Before taking any of these steps, make sure to familiarize yourself with your state’s laws on medical marijuana.
+We endeavor to keep all of the state laws up to date and accurate, but in the end you are the one responsible of making sure you abide by the laws in your state.

-1. Make sure you have a qualifying medical condition
+1. Ensure you have a qualifying medical condition

 - Hepatitis C

-2. Get a complete copy of your official medical records.
+3. Obtain a copy of your official medical records

-It is required for you to provide a legit copy of your medical records to the doctor that is prescribing you medical marijuana.
-You might be a little bit freaked out about asking your main health care provider for copies of these records, but there are laws in place that protect you from this aspect.
-Should you submit a request, doctors are required to provide you copies of your records.
+You are required to provide an official copy of your medical records to the doctor that is recommending you medical marijuana.
+When you submit a request, doctors are legally required to provide you copies of your records.